-- Providing opportunities to decision-making leaders and institutions to exchange experiences and insights on peace and security issues among themselves with a view to taking home inspirations and practical lessons;
+- Providing opportunities to decision-making leaders and institutions to exchange experiences and insights on peace and security issues among themselves with a view to taking home inspiration and practical lessons;

 - Contributing to a substantive African open debate on peace and security issues of key and strategic importance to the continent and its regional institutions;

-- Sensitizing and mobilizing other stakeholders, actors and the overall African opinion for large ownership of Africa-owned solutions on peace and security.
+- Sensitizing and mobilizing other stakeholders, actors and the overall African opinion for larger ownership of Africa-owned solutions on peace and security.